watchdog1023/py-version-creater/README.md

 # Py-version-creater

-This is a simple application that will generater a version.txt file that can be used to pyinstaller to sign the exe
+This is a simple application that will generate a version.txt file which can be used with pyinstaller to sign the exe's